 How does your customer think?

 Research also has shown that people tend to have a main favoured style of thinking, based around which senses they pay most attention to - sight, sound or feel.
-The 'sight' person thinks in terms of images and his language uses words that reflect this, talking about how things will look, focusing, picturing, and using colours.
+The 'sight' person thinks in terms of images, and their language uses words that reflect this, talking about how things will look, focusing, picturing, and using colours.
 They will sketch ideas out rather than use words for them.

-It is thought that about 40% of people are 'feel', 35% 'see' and 25% 'hear', and there is a whole field of psychology called Neuro-Linguistic Programming (NLP) dedicated to this subject.
+It is thought that about 40% of people are 'feel', 35% 'see' and 25% 'hear', and there is a whole field of psychology called neurolinguistic programming (NLP) dedicated to this subject.
 Next time you talk to a stranger, why not see if you can detect which style of thinking they prefer and mirror it back to them?

 The importance of trust in the sales process

-Applying this idea to the world of business, buying and selling in particular, can provide some useful insights into why people buy and how to sell more effectively.
+Applying this idea to the world of business - buying and selling in particular - can provide some useful insights into why people buy and how to sell more effectively.

 The essential ingredient for any sale to take place is trust.
 Trust that the product or service will do what it is meant to, that the price is fair, or that if any problems occur that they will be rectified quickly, are just a few example of this.
 The challenge for both the buyer and seller is to find this point of mutual trust as quickly as possible, or move on to find someone else.

 To develop this trust there must effective communication leading to understanding of what is important to each person in the transaction.
-However if both parties see the world in very different ways and have different preferred ways of thinking then the chances of trust being built quickly are very slim indeed.
+However, if both parties see the world in very different ways and have different preferred ways of thinking, then the chances of trust being built quickly are very slim indeed.